tutikka/DroidPlay/README.md

 Features
 --------

-- Automatic discovery of AirPlay services within same network
+- Automatic discovery of AirPlay services (e.g. Apple TV, AirServer) within same network
-- Beam photos from your device and show them on an AirPlay enabled device (e.g. AppleTV, AirServer)
+- Beam photos from your device to AirPlay (PNG, JPG)
+- Stream videos from your device to AirPlay (MP4)

 Not Supported (at least yet...)
 -------------------------------

-- Play videos (from device or external service like YouTube)
+- Play videos from external services (e.g. YouTube)
 - Play music
 - Slideshows, transitions, etc. for photos